 Soft armor is made up of many layers of aramid.
 Kevlar is the best-known brand.

-Additional things to consider are the fact that soft body armor can be used to defend against slashing knife attacks but not penetrating/stabbing attacks.
+Additional things to consider are the fact that soft armor can be used to defend against slashing knife attacks but not penetrating/stabbing attacks.

 Soft body armor can also protect against frag from things like IEDs.
-I had a piece of frag from a 130mm projectile used in an IED get stopped by soft body armor I was wearing in Iraq.
+I had a piece of frag from a 130mm projectile used in an IED get stopped by soft armor I was wearing in Iraq.

 |Body Armor Level||Effective Against These Calibers|